 If you still wish to combine both these bathing styles then our Burlington Hampton shower bath is made to tuck into corners, making the most of your space whilst still looking like a traditional freestanding bath.

 Image shown Burlington Hampton Shower Bath (link above)

 Don’t rule out storage above your toilet.
 Over-toilet storage fits neatly above and around your toilet, or you could extend the counter space that your sink rests on to extend over your toilet, too.
 So long as this option doesn’t make using the toilet uncomfortable, there’s no reason why this area can’t be utilised as handy space saving bathroom storage, perhaps with one of our slimline mirrored cabinets.

 Product Shown Bathroom Origins Dockside Mirror with Open Shelving There is also the option of a wall mounted toilet, which gives the illusion of more space as well as making it easier to clean your bathroom floor.

 Small bathrooms and freestanding baths

 There’s no reason why you should have to go without a freestanding bath simply because you have a smaller bathroom.
 In fact, a smaller bathroom can look chic and inviting with the addition of a freestanding bath.
-Our back to the wall freestanding bath, Xanthe, is small yet spacious and perfect for smaller bathrooms.
+The Clearwater Formoso Petite bath is small yet spacious and would make a beautiful statement piece in smaller bathrooms.
 However, it’s important that you have sufficient space for all the other essential components that make up a bathroom, including plumbing and the wastes.